FIFA election to be held between December and February

 ZURICH (Reuters) - The election to find a replacement for outgoing FIFA president Sepp Blatter will take place in Zurich between December and February, soccer’s governing body said in a statement on Thursday.

-It will be held during an extraordinary Congress which will consider reforms of FIFA’s organizational structure, including changes to the statutes, FIFA said.
+It will be held during an extraordinary Congress which will consider reforms of FIFA’s organisational structure, including changes to the statutes, FIFA said.

 The exact date will be decided at an executive committee meeting in Zurich on July 20.